mpajunen/phamda/docs/functions.rst

 ----------
 ``array|Collection P::mapIndexed(callable $function, array|\Traversable|Collection $collection)``

+Deprecated since version 0.4, to be removed in 0.5.
+The callback of ``map`` now receives three arguments as well.

 Returns a new collection where values are created from the original collection by calling the supplied function.

 Like ``map``, but the supplied ``function`` receives three arguments: ``item``, ``index``, ``collection``.